|

 Out of all the amazing things there are to do in Kensington, one of my favourite is simply sipping on a hot drink and people-watching onto the streets of South Kensington.

-Right outside of South Kensington station, Thurloe St is a great place to grab a cup (from Paul’s, Gail’s, the Le Pain Quotidien or the likes) and watch the world go by in the neighbourhood.
+Right outside of South Kensington station, Thurloe St is a great place to grab a cup (from Paul’s, Gail’s, Lina Stores, the Le Pain Quotidien or the likes) and watch the world go by in the neighbourhood.

 The Saatchi Gallery in Kensington is one of the best things to do for art-lovers and culture vultures alike.